-This section defines the standards and rules, which complement VolkerFitzpatrick company procedures, CIP Construction Health & Safety Manual and Site Management Plans.
+This section defines the standards and rules, which complement VF company procedures, CIP Construction Health & Safety Manual and Site Management Plans.
 It is the responsibility of all employees to observe these rules, to behave in a safe and reasonable manner, and to adhere to all instructions given by appointed management with regard to the respective location.

-Failure to comply with the following rules will render employees liable to disciplinary action.
+Failure to comply with the following rules will render employees liable to disciplinary action and sub contractors removed from our contracts.

 It should also be borne in mind that a breach of health & safety legislation is a criminal offence and action taken by an enforcing officer may result in heavy penalties i.e. fines and / or imprisonment.